 Interesting enough, research has found that patients who did not respond to antidepressant treatment had higher concentrations of circulating cytokines than patients who respond to antidepressant treatment, extenuating the role of turmeric for depression by lowering inflammation.

 There are many products that claim to be a supplement for depression based on their influence on certain neurotransmitters.
 It has been my experience that people with chronically low serotonin levels respond best to turmeric.
 This is the same 33.3 percent group that respond positively to SSRI’s.

-Research indicates that turmeric may provide benefit by acting on gut microbiota.
+Research indicates that turmeric and curcumin treatment may provide benefit by acting on gut microbiota.
 Currently, there is limited evidence to support this hypothesis, but since 90% of serotonin is made in the gut, there is likely an interaction here along with the MAO serotonin pathway.